Lyumjev achieved its primary endpoint of A1C noninferiority vs Humalog® (insulin lispro) injection 100 units/mL in 2 treat-to-target trials1

 In treat-to-target trials in diabetes, each treatment arm aims to achieve the same ranges of glycemic control to allow for comparison of clinical measures, including postmeal glucose levels.2-4

-Indication for Lyumjev: Lyumjev is indicated to improve glycemic control in adults with diabetes mellitus.
+Lyumjev: A rapid-acting human insulin analog indicated to improve glycemic control in adults and children with diabetes mellitus.

 Select Important Safety Information for Lyumjev

 Hypokalemia may be life threatening.
 Insulins, including Lyumjev, cause a shift in potassium from the extracellular to intracellular space possibly leading to hypokalemia, which, if untreated, may result in respiratory paralysis, ventricular arrhythmia, and death.
 Monitor potassium levels in patients at risk for hypokalemia (eg, patients using potassium-lowering medications or medications sensitive to serum potassium concentrations).